perryyo/deploydjango.com/source/postgresql/setup.rst

 Setup
 -----

-Through the rest of this article, I'll assume that you've already got a working Heroku application setup, and that you are using the `Heroku CLI tool
+Through the rest of this article, I'll assume you've already got a working Heroku application setup, and that you're using the `Heroku CLI tool
 <https://toolbelt.heroku.com/>`_.